‘Pharma Bro’ Martin Shkreli Has Been Running Company From Prison With Smuggled Cellphone

-Martin Shkreli seems to be continuing to run his pharmaceutical company using a contraband cellphone while serving a seven-year prison sentence for conspiracy and securities fraud related to his work with other companies, CNN reports.
+Martin Shkreli seems to be running his pharmaceutical company using a contraband cellphone while serving a seven-year prison sentence for conspiracy and securities fraud related to his work with other companies, CNN reports.

 On a recent phone call with company leadership, Shkreli is reported to have fired CEO Kevin Mulleady before later changing his mind and settling on a temporary leave of absence for Mulleady instead.